Action Fund Manager

 - Ensure that all grant activities are properly documented from the start of implementation to grant close-down using DAI operations and grant management systems (TAMIS) etc.

 - Perform regular spot audits of grant files to ensure completeness, accuracy, and compliance.

-- Ensure compliance to all regulations, policies and procedures embodied in the Field Operations Manual.
+- Ensure compliance with all regulations, policies, and procedures embodied in the Field Operations Manual.

-- Coordinate the drafting of Scope of Work and Request for Proposal.
+- Coordinate the drafting of the Scope of Work and Request for Proposal.

 - Provide orientation sessions to potential subcontractors on RFP, if necessary.